This icon () tells you which link takes you to the new site.

 If you live in more than one house, your main home is the one that you have the greatest connection to.
 You’ll find the criteria for deciding which property is your main home listed above.

 5. My main home is held in trust.
-Am I eligible for the main home exception if I sell it?
+Am I eligible for the main home exclusion if I sell it?

-Residential properties held in trust can use the main home exception under the bright-line rule if:
+Residential properties held in trust can use the main home exclusion under the bright-line rule if: